noio/games.noio.planter/README.md

 The **plant simulation** from [**Cloud Gardens**](https://store.steampowered.com/app/1372320/Cloud_Gardens/) as a Unity package for level design.

+**Only Tested with Unity 2022 and up.
+It should work in older versions, because it's just C#8.0+ features that are missing.**

 ## Getting Started

 1. Open the Package Manager in Unity.